This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 Another trendy marketing term?
 Wrong!

-The microbiome is indeed an integral part of each of us!
+The microbiome is an integral part of each and every one of us!

-To define it simply, the skin microbiome is the set of microorganisms such as bacteria and non-pathogenic fungi that are found on the surface of our skin and scalp.
-All of these play an essential role in protecting our skin and scalp.
-A real shield against external aggressions, the skin microbiome allows us to keep our skin and hair balanced, healthy and beautiful.
+Simply put, the skin microbiome is the collection of microorganisms such as bacteria and non-pathogenic fungi found on the surface of our skin and scalp.
+They all play an essential role in protecting our skin and scalp.
+A veritable shield against external aggression, the cutaneous microbiome enables us to maintain balanced, healthy and beautiful skin and hair.

 When the balance of the microbiome is disturbed, that's when you can see imperfections appear, due in particular to an overproduction of sebum.